ryansereno/ryansereno.github.io/markdown/micro-llm.md

 This appears to require a lot of attention to wear-leveling and block management.

-The more feasible approach is to work with a file system abstraction- simply creating and appending to .txt files.
+The more feasible approach is to work with a file system abstraction- simply creating and appending to .txt or .bin files.

 To set this up I extracted the first attention head weights (768 , 768 each) from the GPT2 model.